jn-gr/jn-gr/README.md

 ## Hey i'm Jenish

-- BSc Computer science First Class Graduate
+- I have a BSc in Computer Science (First-Class Honours) and graduated in July 2025
-- 🔭 I’m currently working on Serenity Sphere (Mental Health Tracking application)
+- 🔭 I’m currently working on Resufine a AI resume checker and builder
 - 🌱 I’m currently learning Next.js framework and DevOps skills to deploy my applications